Kfir fighter aircrafts .

 (photo credit: IAI)

-Meanwhile, IAI marked the completion of the upgrading of Kfir airplanes for the Colombian air force, fitting them with an expanded range of weapons and sensors as well as new model numbers.
+In 2017, IAI upgraded the Colombian Air Force’s 22 Kfir jets, fitting them with an expanded range of weapons and sensors as well as new model numbers.

-The ceremony, which took place at the CACOM1 air base in Palanquero, Colombia was attended by IAI’s management team, representatives of Colombia’s National Defense Ministry, Colombia Air Force commander, and the staff of Israel’s Embassy in Colombia.
+The ceremony, which took place at the CACOM1 air base in Palanquero, Colombia, was attended by IAI’s management team, representatives of Colombia’s Ministry of National Defense, Colombia’s Air Force commander, and the staff of Israel’s Embassy in Colombia.

-Also at the ceremony, IAI CEO Joseph Weiss said that the upgrades to the Colombian Kfir jets with cutting edge avionics, advanced weapon and self-protection systems, air refueling and other features, “make it one of the most efficient aerial war machines in the world.”
+IAI CEO Joseph Weiss said at the ceremony that the upgrades to the Colombian Kfir jets with cutting edge avionics, advanced weapon and self-protection systems, air refueling and other features, “make it one of the most efficient aerial war machines in the world.
+IAI plans to keep the Colombian government and air force as its close ally; we will continue our very successful collaboration, improve the systems, and add new capabilities for our shared mission of keeping the Colombian Armed Forces as a force to be reckoned with.”